Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 Pos III in bars 1, 5 & 9

-You can try many more pieces by checking my HubPages Profile or looking at the links below.
-There are more pieces from Carulli's tuition method (Opus 241), some other pieces of Carulli's from other opus numbers and classical guitar pieces from other composers such as Giuliani, Aguado, Sor and Tarrega.
+You can try many more guitar pieces by checking my profile.
+There are compositions from Carulli, Giuliani, Aguado, Sor and Tarrega.
 There are also folk fingerstyle pieces including Scarborough Fair and Greensleeves.
-All are in the same format as this Hub, i.e., with guitar tab, standard notation, audio demo and study notes.
+All are in the same format as this article, i.e., with guitar tab, standard notation, audio demo and study notes.